-Then, they must graduate from a physician assistant program and pass the national physician assistant certification exam.
-A psychiatric nurse practitioner (also known as a psychiatric nurse) must obtain a master's degree or doctorate in nursing with an emphasis in psychiatry.
-Psychiatric nurse practitioners can provide evaluations, diagnose mental health medical conditions, and provide therapy.
+Psychiatric nurse practitioners (also known as psychiatric nurses) must obtain a master's degree or doctorate in nursing with an emphasis in psychiatry.
+They can provide evaluations, diagnose mental health medical conditions, and provide therapy.
 In many states, they may also prescribe and monitor medications.
 If someone is considering medication for mental health issues, they should seek care from a primary care physician, psychiatrist, physician assistant, or psychiatric nurse practitioner.